-We interviewed 49 men, aged 18-60, divided into control and patient groups, all speaking Hebrew as their first language.
+We interviewed 48 men, aged 18-60, divided into control and patient groups, all speaking Hebrew as their first language.
 The patient group includes 23 inpatients from the Be'er Ya'akov-Ness Ziona Mental Health Center in Israel who were admitted following a diagnosis of schizophrenia.
 Diagnoses were made by a hospital psychiatrist according to the DSM5 criteria (American Psychiatric Association, 2013) and a full psychiatric interview.
 Each participant was rewarded with approximately US\$8.
-The control group includes 26 men, mainly recruited via an advertisement that we placed on social media.
+The control group includes 25 men, mainly recruited via an advertisement that we placed on social media.
+The demographic characteristics of the two groups are given in Table 1.
 Exclusion criteria for all participants were as follows: (1) participants whose mother tongue is not Hebrew; (2) having a history of dependence on drugs or alcohol over the past year; (3) having a past or present neurological illness; and (4) using fewer than 500 words in total in their transcribed interview.
 Additionally, the control group had to score below the threshold for subclinical diagnosis of depression and post-traumatic stress disorder (PTSD).
 Most of the control participants scored below the threshold for anxiety.
-Most of the patients scored above the threshold for borderline or mild psychosis symptoms on a standard measure.\ See Section 3.2 for more information about the measures we use in this study.
+Most of the patients scored above the threshold for borderline or mild psychosis symptoms on a standard measure.
+(Our patient group is composed of inpatients who are being treated with medications; therefore, higher scores were not expected.)
+See Section 3.2 for more details about the assessment measures used in this study.